matthewovan/vscode-settings/README.md

 For anyone coding c++, but specifically for the development environment at the University of Washington Bothell.
 However, with minor changes, the .devcontainer.json file can be modified to accomidate any docker environment.

+## What if I'm not a UWB CSS student?
+You'll have to take a very careful look at the .devcontainer.json file to make sure it matches your exact Docker image filepath.

 ## What's all of this?
 This is a suite of files that make coding c++ in vscode a lot easier.
 It includes debugging, IntelliSense, Clang, and an automated docker container launcher.